Pieter de Hooch (Rotterdam 1629-Amsterdam 1684) - A Courtyard in Delft at Evening: a Woman spinning

-A Courtyard in Delft, acquired by George IV in 1829, is one of de Hooch’s earliest treatments of the theme, dating from c.1657-8.
+A Courtyard in Delft, acquired by George IV in 1829, is one of de Hooch’s earliest treatments of the theme, dated 1657 on the evidence of a signed and dated copy (Private Collection).
 It is also one of the most atmospheric in the portrayal of the shadows filling the foreground.
 Thus, de Hooch contrasts the seated figure seen in shadow with the standing figure who is walking from the sunlight into shadow.
 On the vertical axis there is a similar shift from the bright blue sky overhead to the darker tones in the lower half.

 Signed lower left corner: 'P.D.
 HOOCH'